volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `default_pool` - (Optional) Single Origin Pool.
 See [Default Pool ](#default-pool) below for details.

 `default_pool_list` - (Optional) Multiple Origin Pools with weights and priorities.
 See [Default Pool List ](#default-pool-list) below for details.

+`origin_server_subset_rule_list` - (Optional) When an Origin server subset rule is matched, then this selection rule takes effect and no more rules are evaluated..
+See [Origin Server Subset Rule List ](#origin-server-subset-rule-list) below for details.

 `protected_cookies` - (Optional) Note: We recommend enabling Secure and HttpOnly attributes along with cookie tampering protection..
 See [Protected Cookies ](#protected-cookies) below for details.